Bug report #11845

 My impression is that the system/network configuration for your shared folder might be the reason for slowness.

-#3 Updated by Regis Haubourg about 6 years ago
+#3 Updated by Regis Haubourg over 6 years ago

 - File repetitive_ini_reading_pattern.jpg added